-The force’s advice on avoiding such scams is:
+The force’s advice to prevent yourself from falling victim to such scams is:

-- Be wary of any calls, texts or emails purporting to be from the police asking for your personal or financial details, or for you to transfer money
+- Be wary of any calls, texts or emails purporting to be from the police or anyone else asking for your personal or financial details, or for you to transfer money

-DI Leech added: “If you have elderly relatives or neighbours please ensure that they are aware of this emerging trend and that you do everything you can to safeguard them and their savings.”
+DI Murray added: “If you have elderly relatives or neighbours please ensure that they are aware of such scams and that you do everything you can to safeguard them and their savings.”